MineWitherMC/trinium2/Lua_API.md

 	* `dx` is an integer and represents sideward shift.
 	* `dx` is negative if node is at the left of controller.
 	* `dy` is an integer and represents vertical shift.
-	* `dy` is negative if node is higher than controller.
+	* `dy` is negative if node is below the controller.
 	* `dz` is an integer and represents front-back shift.
 	* `dz` is negative if node is in front of controller.
 	* `name` is needed node name.